Design for everyone

 Watch the story of bamboo-made RÅGRUND here.

-By 2017, 50% of our wood will be FSC® (Forestry Stewardship Council) certified or from recycled sources.
-The FSC standard protects ecosystems and people’s livelihoods, and our long-term goal is 100%.
+We are continuously working with our 2020 goal of sourcing 100% of our wood & paper from more sustainable sources.
+And we have taken steps to begin to phase out virgin fossil plastic from the IKEA product range, a focus that will also continue towards 2030.
 Today, all the wood we use must meet our IWAY Forestry Standard, which bans wood from sources involved in forest-related conflicts or illegally harvested.
 It also states that harvesting should not threaten High Conservation Value forests.

 Wood plastic composite

 Wood plastic composite consists of polypropylene and wood fibres from sawmill waste.
 Using wood fibre makes plastic products stronger and less expensive.
 And it helps put waste to good use.

 PET plastic can be melted down and used to make other products such as quilts and pillows.
 An old plastic bottle is transformed into pellets, then into a usable textile.
 This gives plastic another life and reduces waste.
 It also creates a material that’s much more comfortable than the name might suggest.

 A fast-growing plant, water hyacinth is a durable and highly renewable material we use to make hand-woven products like baskets.
 And because it is clogging up waterways in South East Asia, using it this way benefits both people and biodiversity.

 Together with the Better Cotton Initiative and WWF, we enable more than 100,000 farmers in India and Pakistan to produce cotton using less chemicals and water.
 As of September 1st 2015, all cotton used in IKEA products comes from more sustainable sources.

 Linen is produced from extracted fibres of flax plants that grow in large fields, often in cooler climates where artificial irrigation and pesticides are rarely used.
 The fibres of fast-growing flax plants make linen strong and durable, yet soft and breathable, too.

 What is Next?